bulislaw/mbed-os/docs/design-documents/general/hardware_support.md

 0.1 - Initial thoughts based on various prior conversation and reflections - Bartek Szatkowski <bartek.szatkowski@arm.com> - 9.01.2020

+### ToDo (temp)

+* Finish introduction and architecture of proposed solution

+* Seek review
+* Work with teams on detailed design
+* Think where's the line between overview/requirements and a solution.
+Move things acordingly.

 # Introduction

 ### Overview and background